All About Anxiety

 - Challenge irrational thoughts

 - Reach new heights

 My name is Elizabeth Anderson, MFA, LMFT, and I am here for you.
-I work hard to stay on top of the most current research, particularly in brain mapping & neuroscience, as well as mindfulness-based techniques to provide the best help possible for my clients.
+I work hard to stay on top of the most current research, particularly mindfulness-based techniques, and the latest in brain research & neuroscience, to provide the best help possible for my clients.
 My offices are located in Burbank and Pasedena, California, but I also see people from all over the Los Angeles county area.
 I can easily be reached to set up a session through phone or email, check out the Contact Me page to learn more!

 Some clients find it helpful to read a book along with attending therapy.
 Feel free to check out this list

 - The Mindfulness and Acceptance Workbook for Anxiety: A Guide to Breaking Free from Anxiety, Phobias, and Worry Using Acceptance and Commitment Therapy, by John P. Forsythe, PhD, and Georg H. Eifert, PhD

 - The Mindful Way Through Anxiety, by Susan M Orsillo, PhD and Lizabeth Roemer, PhD